jawsmartin/jawsmartin.github.io/_posts/2014-12-13-redesigning-the-pioneer-press.md

 thumbnail: /images/hero-pioneer-press.jpg
 ---

 One of the first major projects I worked on at Aggrego was the redesign of the Pioneer Press.
-The Pioneer Press is a collection of 30+ local news websites covering the Chicago suburbs (under the Chicago Sun-Times umbrella) The goal wasn't simply an aesthetic improvement, but an improvement to the overall product: We made the desktop-only website responsive, added iOS/Android Apps, and created a network to connect them all.
+The Pioneer Press is a collection of 30+ local news websites covering the Chicago suburbs (under the Chicago Sun-Times umbrella) The goal wasn't simply an aesthetic improvement, but a revamp to the entire product: We made the desktop-only website responsive, added iOS/Android Apps, and created a network to connect them all.

 One of the first major projects I worked on at Aggrego was the redesign of the Pioneer Press.
 The Pioneer Press is a collection of 30+ local news websites covering the Chicago suburbs (under the Chicago Sun-Times umbrella) The goal wasn't simply an aesthetic improvement, but an improvement to the overall product: We made the desktop-only website responsive, added iOS/Android Apps, and created a network to connect them all.